+Advantages: Promotes the use of critical thinking skills: Good for working on social skills.

+Disadvan- Students need to be self motivated; tages: Grouping students is more important.

+To docin

-Advantages: Promotes the use of critical thinking skills; Good for working on social skills.
-Disadvan- tages: Students need to be self motivated; Grouping students is more important.
-Teacher's Role: To design the problem and provide tasks that will help the students discover the solution to the problem.
-Learners' Role: To do tasks the teacher has prepared while working cooperatively to find the one solution to the problem.
+To design the problem and provide tasks that will help the students discover the solution to the problem.

+To do tasks the teacher has prepared while working cooperatively to find the one solution to the problem.